cx-language/cx/docs/book/modules.md

 Dependencies declared in `build.cx` are imported by their package name (see [Build system](build-system)).
+Vendored dependencies are imported the same way: a `vendor/<package>/` directory is found without extra flags.
 Other directories are made importable with `-I`:

 ```sh